-This office helps formulate policy on financial institutions and government-sponsored enterprises, cybersecurity and critical infrastructure protection.
+This office helps formulate policy on financial institutions and community and economic development, cybersecurity and critical infrastructure protection.

 Cybersecurity and Critical Infrastructure Protection